If you are a food truck owner, then there are a million different things you have to juggle.

 - A to-do list can get overwhelming if you are constantly adding new things to the list, and not checking enough off in the process.

 - In its simplest form, a to-do list is a list.
-It does not have dates, and it certainly doesn’t have deadlines.
-If you want to get serious about your goals and dreams, and if you also want to keep sane in the process, then you have to learn how to prioritize.
-How can you do that when no deadlines exist?
+It doesn’t have dates, and it certainly doesn’t have deadlines.
+If you want to get serious about your goals and dreams, and stay sane in the process, then you have to learn how to prioritize.
+How can you do that with no deadlines?

 - A to-do list can be very misleading.
-After all, a single task on said to-do list could take longer than 10 other tasks.
+A single task could take longer than 10 other tasks.

 - An all-star schedule should incorporate everything you do during the day.
-Not only will it include your work on an hour-to-hour basis but it will also include your downtime and breaks as well.
+Not only will it include your work on an hour-to-hour basis but your downtime and breaks as well.
 If you want to be the most successful food truck owner you can possibly be, then you have to get very serious about your time.
-In the spirit of that thinking, you should have every hour of the day accounted for.
-That is how you hit all of your deadlines in a timely fashion, which should lead to you being less stressed.
+You should have every hour of the day accounted for.
+That is how you meet all of your deadlines, which should lead to you being less stressed.

-- While life holds so much mystery, you shouldn’t just be winging your days — well, if you plan on being as successful as you can possibly be, that is.
+- While life holds so much mystery, you shouldn’t just be winging your days.
 If you want success, then you have to be consistent with your efforts, and you can’t squander your time.
 A to-do list won’t do the trick for the simple fact that it is not detailed enough.

 If you plan on climbing to the top of success mountain, if you plan on opening more than one food truck during this lifetime (assuming that is a goal of yours) and if you plan on eventually opening up a sit-down restaurant, then you have to get very serious with your time, and you can start that process off by creating a schedule that incorporates everything!